African Elephant facts

 The African elephant’s ears help to radiate excess heat.
 The ears are for visual communication, for example, flapping their ears means anger or joy.
 Also, the ears and feet help to hear the sound over long distances.
 Despite their huge mass body, elephants can swim for quite a long distance.

 African elephants live in a social unit that is headed by the older female.
 The male elephants usually live the social group at 14 years old and join other bulls in search of potential mates.
 African elephants spend about two years in gestation period giving birth to only one calf.
 Conception takes place after 3 to 6 years.
 Elephants eat up to 300 kg of food and drink a lot of water, spending about 16 hours feeding.

 African Elephant’s fears.

-The African elephants are afraid of bees; the local communities near the parks are advised to invest in bee keeping as a way of scaring these animals from attacking them.
+The African elephants are afraid of bees; the local communities near the parks are advised to invest in beekeeping as a way of scaring these animals from attacking them.

-During the Uganda wildlife safari expect to see African elephants roaming the savanna parks in search for food and water.
+During the Uganda wildlife safari expect to see African elephants roaming the savanna parks in search of food and water.
 Look out for African elephant during a morning or evening game drive; as well as during the boat cruise on Kazinga channel and Murchison falls; where these elephants go to bath at the shores during the hot afternoon.
 These elephants bath in the mud to protect their skin; from direct sun rays and cleans their skin of bugs and ticks.
-Spot African elephants in Murchison falls national park and Kidepo valley national park. and get to know the African Elephant Facts.
+Spot African elephants in Murchison falls national park and Kidepo valley national park.
+And get to know the African Elephant Facts.